Is the high-energy environment of K2-18b special?: VPLanet model

 The \texttt{FLARE} model \citep{Amaral2022} implemented a power law relationship between flare energy and cumulative flare frequency distribution (number/day) \citep{Davenport2019}, which also depends on the stellar type and age.
 We note that the \cite{Davenport2019} model overestimates superflare rates, as it is based on younger, more active stars, with only about 3\% of the catalog consisting of M dwarfs \citep{Davenport2016}.
 This approach allows for a quantitative assessment of the cumulative XUV energy input from random flare events, which complements the quiescent stellar XUV irradiation under the assumption that the flare frequency distribution in EUV has the same power-law index as the one in the optical.
 The model assumed flare energies between $\mathrm{10^{33}}$ and $\mathrm{10^{36}}$ erg based on \cite{Davenport2019}.
 The \texttt{FLARE} module computes the average XUV for each simulation time-step, integrating from lowest to highest flare energy.
 We note that the \cite{Davenport2019} model was developed for younger and more active stars than the Sun, with only 3\% of the catalog stars \citep{Davenport2016} being M-stars.

 We model K2-18b as a mini-Neptune, adopting the \cite{Lehmer_2017} framework.
+The framework provides a model to explain the gap in exoplanet sizes, known as the "radius valley," which separates smaller rocky planets from larger mini-Neptunes with gas envelopes.
+This model simulates how a planet’s original hydrogen and helium atmosphere is removed by strong X-ray and extreme ultraviolet (XUV) radiation from its host star.
 The low XUV radiation environment has important implications for the atmospheres of the exoplanets of K2-18.
 While multiple mechanisms can drive atmospheric mass loss in exoplanets, the only directly observed contributor to date is high-energy (XUV) irradiation.
 Observational evidence for other drivers, such as stellar winds or magnetic interactions, remains lacking for this system.
-Therefore, our analysis focuses on hydrodynamic escape processes, including the energy-limited approximation implemented via VPLanet \citep{Barnes2020} for $\mathrm{H_2}$–$\mathrm{H_2O}$-dominated atmospheres (see Fig. \ref{fig:atm_escape}).
-In the case of $\mathrm{H_2/H_2O}$-dominated atmospheres, we use with the \texttt{VPLanet} model.
+Therefore, our analysis focuses on hydrodynamic escape processes, including the energy-limited approximation implemented via \texttt{VPLanet} \citep{Barnes2020} for $\mathrm{H_2}$–$\mathrm{H_2O}$-dominated atmospheres (see Fig. \ref{fig:atm_escape}).

+In the case of $\mathrm{H_2/H_2O}$-dominated atmospheres, we use the \texttt{VPLanet} model.
 The Mini-Neptune scenario is implemented using the \texttt{AtmEsc} module, which simulates atmospheric escape processes, reproducing the results from \citet{Lopez_Fortney2013}.
 It demonstrates how the evolution of a Mini-Neptune's gaseous envelope depends on its core mass, initial envelope mass, and total mass.

 We use the \texttt{AtmEsc} module of \texttt{VPLanet} to provide an overview of atmospheric evolution over time.
 We note, however, that the energy-limited approach can be quite uncertain and in fact is an order-of-magnitude estimate for the upper limit of the mass-loss rate only, see \cite{Krenn2021} for more details.
 The result of the model is shown in Fig.~\ref{fig:atm_escape}.
 The envelope mass evolves by 5\% over 1 Gyr, even when stellar flare contributions are included.
 This suggests that, despite this evolution with flare contribution, the planet can maintain a significant hydrogen-rich envelope.
 This resilience supports the potential of habitable conditions (liquid water in the form of, e.g., surface or subsurface oceans) under a stable envelope in some situations, particularly for so-called Hycean or stratified mini-Neptune models.